 There are some areas where we can not allow animals for example

-- Dogs are not allowed in flats
+- dogs are not allowed in flats

-- Dogs and cats are not allowed in retirement/sheltered flats.
+- dogs and cats are not allowed in retirement/sheltered flats.

-- Pets are not allowed in some properties/schemes/tenancy types.
+- pets are not allowed in some properties/schemes/tenancy types.

 Permission will not normally be refused for those requiring an assistance dog; further guidance on such requests is provided below.

-Residents within Right to Buy and Right to Acquire properties must make an application for permission as covenants relating to the communal parts will still be applicable and therefore permission must be sought.
+Customers within Right to Buy and Right to Acquire properties must make an application for permission as covenants relating to the communal parts will still be applicable and therefore permission must be sought.

 The pet guidance has been written to help with information regarding the expectations around customer pet ownership in their properties.